clojure-cookbook/clojure-cookbook/CONTRIBUTING.md

 #### Recipe File Organization

-Recipes must reside in their own directories under the relevant chapter or sub-heading, e.g.:
+Recipes must reside in their own directories under the relevant chapter or section, or in the `kitchen-sink` directory if you are not sure what chapter it belongs in, e.g.:

 ```
 primitive-data/math/random-numbers/random-numbers.asciidoc